hed-hog/docs/docs/modules/contact/person-document.md

-# Document Module
+# Person Document Module

-The **Document** module handles operations related to documents associated with persons, including CRUD operations and pagination.
+The **Person Document** module handles operations related to documents associated with persons, including CRUD operations and pagination.
 It allows retrieving documents based on various criteria, such as document ID and type ID.

 ### Controller Endpoints

-#### `POST /person/:personId/document`
+#### `POST /person/:personId/person-document`

 - **Description**: Creates a new document for a specified person.
 - **Parameters**:
   - `personId` (path): ID of the person associated with the document.
   - `data` (body): Document data as defined in `CreateDTO`.

-#### `GET /person/:personId/document`
+#### `GET /person/:personId/person-document`

 - **Description**: Retrieves documents for a specified person, with optional filtering by `typeId` or `documentId`.
 - **Parameters**: